 Words of Advice for Us: Learn to advocate for yourself.
 Trust your symptoms and don’t undermine your experience.
 Don’t let a doctor tell you that what you are experiencing is normal if you know in your heart that something is wrong.
 Lastly, do not have a hysterectomy in hopes of ending the pain.
 The endometriosis may have damaged nerves leaving lasting pain.
 I do not regret my decision, but that is something I wished I had known going into surgery.
 I spent several years post-hysterectomy depressed that pain continued to control my life.

-If you wish to contact Amanda, you can reach her the following ways:
+If you wish to contact Amanda, you can email her or follow her blog.

 I want to send a special Thank You out to Amanda for being brave enough to share her personal story, struggle, and victories with us today.
 You are a beautiful, brave, and strong woman.
 Thank you!!!
 May 2015 be a little less painful for you.
 I am sorry to hear you still suffer, but am uplifted that you are continuing to feel blessed in the gifts and knowledge you’ve gained, and share!
 And wish you and your family all the best!